yoeunes/valet-linux/index.md

 #### Using Another Domain

-By default, Valet serves your projects using the `.dev` TLD.
+By default, Valet serves your projects using the `.test` TLD.
 If you'd like to use another domain, you can do so using the `valet domain tld-name` command.

-For example, if you'd like to use `.app` instead of `.dev`, run `valet domain app` and Valet will start serving your projects at `*.app` automatically.
+For example, if you'd like to use `.app` instead of `.test`, run `valet domain app` and Valet will start serving your projects at `*.app` automatically.

 <a name="upgrading"></a>
 ### Upgrading